 4. Jumping to Conclusions

-Without individuals saying so, we are sure know what they are feeling and why they are acting the way they do.
+Without individuals saying so, we are sure that we know what they are feeling and why they are acting the way they do.
 In particular, we are able to determine how people are feeling toward us.

 For example, a person may conclude that someone is reacting negatively toward them, but doesn’t actually try to find out if they are correct.
 Or a person may anticipate that things will turn out badly, and feel convinced that their prediction is already an established fact.
 This happens a lot in relationships and friendships.